BankkRoll/Deconomy/README.md

 ### Fun Commands

-1. `gifSearch`: Searches for a GIF based on a keyword.
+1. `gifsearch`: Searches for a GIF based on a keyword.
-2. `gifText`: Converts text to a GIF.
+2. `giftext`: Converts text to a GIF.

+### Streamer Commands

+1. `addstreamer`: Adds a streamer to the streamer list.
+2. `liststreamers`: Lists all streamers in the list.
+3. `removestreamer`: Removes a streamer from the streamer list.

 ### Utility Commands

 1. `help`: Provides information on how to use the bot and its commands.

 ```sql
 ├── .sapphirerc.json              # Configuration for the Sapphire Framework